The Best Water Parks For Families in Austin

 Admission: $6-14 // Twilight Hours (5 p.m. – close) admission is half price ($3-7)

-This indoor water park is a great option for families with young kids.
-Not babies though, since there’s not a whole lot for babies to do.
-Toddlers (who are not afraid to get wet!) through age 9 would be best here.
+This indoor water park is a great option for families with toddlers and young kids (age 9 or 10).
 It’s not cheap though, and you can’t bring in your own food, so we save this place for when we can find a Groupon or when they offer special deals.
 Kid tickets are $23 and one adult gets in free with kid ticket.
 Additional adult tickets are $5.

 Not a Water Park, But *Almost*: Veterans Memorial Pool